umair-gujjar/react-router-transitions/README.md

 [![Dependency Status](https://david-dm.org/doctolib/react-router-transitions.svg?theme=shields.io)](https://david-dm.org/doctolib/react-router-transitions)
 [![devDependency Status](https://david-dm.org/doctolib/react-router-transitions/dev-status.svg?theme=shields.io)](https://david-dm.org/doctolib/react-router-transitions#info=devDependencies)

-React router transitions enable transitions support in react-router, it supports history and all kind of animations.
+This module brings transitions to react-router, with history support and all kind of animations.

 The main goal of this module is to handle history navigation by providing the correct animation if the user goes back or goes forward.
 It is a requirement especially on mobile to provide a great user experience.